NSWC-Crane/rf_zsl/README.md

 ## Reading the Data

-The data can be read in using Python or C++
+The data can be read in using Python or C++ or any other library that can open and read binary files.

 Python: the data can be read in by any number of packages.
 The numpy package provides a simple one line method to bring in the data and store as a 32-bit float.